dbg3220/inTune/docs/DesignDoc.md

 worked on by the frontend team.
 Besides that shortcoming, all other acceptance tests pass.

 ### Unit Testing and Code Coverage
+Our code coverage was lower then we would have liked, but this is mostly chalked up to the fact that the merging process was not smooth.
+There are other branches with higher coverage, but they were not brought over, we plan to have these issues ironed out by early sprint 4.